Choe Bu: Southern China

 While serving his post in Jeju as the Commissioner of Registers for the island, a family slave from Naju arrived on 12 February 1488 to alert Choe that his father had died.
 In keeping with his Confucian values, Choe prepared to leave his post immediately and begin the period of mourning for the loss of his father.
-However, while setting sail for mainland Korea with a crew of 43 Koreans, Choe's ship was blown far off course during a violent storm that lasted 14 days, his ship aimlessly drifting off towards China until reaching the Chinese coast off of Taizhou, Zhejiang, near Ningbo.
+However, while sailing to mainland Korea with a crew of 43 Koreans, Choe's ship was blown far off course during a violent storm that lasted 14 days, his ship aimlessly drifting off towards China until reaching the Chinese coast off of Taizhou, Zhejiang, near Ningbo.
 Before reaching the shores of Zhejiang, Choe wrote on the fifth day of his travel at sea during the storm:

 This day a dense fog obscured everything.
 Things a foot away could not be made out.
 Towards evening, rain streamed down heavily, abating somewhat with night.
 The frightening waves were like mountains.
 They would lift the ship up into the blue sky and then drop it as if down an abyss.
 They billowed and crashed, the noise splitting heaven from earth.
 We might all be drowned and left to rot at any moment.

 Upon the urging of his crewmen, Choe changed his clothes in a ritual fashion in preparation for death, although he prayed to the heavens to spare him and his crew, asking what sins they had committed to deserve this fate.
 On the sixth day, during fairer weather, their ship came upon a group of islands in the Yellow Sea where Chinese pirates were moored.
 The pirates robbed their ship of spare goods and rations, threw away the Koreans' oars and anchor, and left them to drift aimlessly into the sea.